flyisland/sempv2/README.md

 # Back Up and Restore Solace PubSub+ Configs with SEMPv2

+This project is NO longer maintained, please use the [solconfig](https://github.com/flyisland/solconfig) for backup and restore the Solace PS+ Broker Configuration.

 ## Goals

 * [X] Back up the config of PS+ broker into a single JSON file